 About Lea Zeltserman

 Born in St. Petersburg back when it was Leningrad, I landed on the lucky side of history to grow up in Canada.
 I was raised between prairies and Rockies, in Edmonton, Alberta, and now call Toronto home.
 I'm a writer, speaker, and cultural observer on all things Soviet-Russian and Jewish — if it's about our immigration, food or history, I'm probably interested and I've definitely got something to say.

 My short essay, "The Secrets of Soviet Cuisine," is now in a book!
 It's included in The 100 Most Jewish Foods: A Highly Debatable List, out March 2019 from Tablet Magazine.
 Notable contributors include Joan Nathan, Ruth Reichl, Darra Goldstein, Yotam Ottolenghi, Michael Twitty, and many more.

-My writing has appeared in Chatelaine, Heated, Forward, Tablet, Today's Parent, Walrus, Saveur and others.
+My writing has appeared in The Globe and Mail, Chatelaine, Heated, Forward, Tablet, Today's Parent, Walrus, Saveur and others.
 I also write on tech, food, gender, and parenting.